 OUR WORK ENVIRONMENT

 The diversity of the Company’s employees is a tremendous asset.
-Syneron is committed to providing equal opportunity in all aspects of employment and will not tolerate any discrimination or harassment.
+Syneron is committed to providing equal opportunity in all aspects of employment and will not tolerate any illegal discrimination or harassment.
 For the full text of the Company's policy with regard to discrimination and harassment, see the Company's Anti-Discrimination and Harassment Global Policy.

 In addition, the Company strives to provide each employee with a safe and healthy work environment.
-Each employee has responsibility for maintaining a safe and healthy workplace for all employees by following health and safety rules and practices and reporting accidents, injuries and unsafe equipment, practices and conditions.
+Each employee has responsibility for maintaining a safe and healthy workplace for all employees by following health and safety rules and practices and reporting accidents, injuries and unsafe equipment, practices or conditions.